ltpitt/python-jupyter-face-generation/README.md

 # Face Generation
 In this project, I've used generative adversarial networks to generate new images of faces.
 ### Get the Data
-This project uses two datasets:
+This project useed two datasets:
 - MNIST
 - CelebA

 The neural network on MNIST before CelebA.
-Running the GANs on MNIST will allow you to see how well your model trains sooner.
+Running the GANs on MNIST allowed me to see how well the model trains sooner.

 If you're using [FloydHub](https://www.floydhub.com/), set `data_dir` to "/input" and use the [FloydHub data ID](http://docs.floydhub.com/home/using_datasets/) "R5KrjnANiKVhLWAkpXhNBe".